UK BAP priority

 however, important and valuable reference sources.
 Notably,

-they have been used to help draw up statutory lists of priorities
+they have been used to help draw up statutory lists of priority

 England,